Bamboo construction

-Bamboo can be utilized as a building material for scaffolding, bridges, houses and buildings.
+Bamboo construction involves the use of bamboo as a building material for scaffolding, bridges, houses and buildings.
 Bamboo, like wood, is a natural composite material with a high strength-to-weight ratio useful for structures.
 Bamboo's strength-to-weight ratio is similar to timber, and its strength is generally similar to a strong softwood or hardwood timber.

-Bamboos are some of the fastest-growing plants in the world, due to a unique rhizome-dependent system.
-Certain species of bamboo can grow up to 91 cm within a 24-hour period, or nearly 4 cm/h.

 Historic use of bamboo for construction

-In its natural form, bamboo as a construction material is traditionally associated with the cultures of South Asia, East Asia, the South Pacific, Central and South America.
+In its natural form, bamboo as a construction material is traditionally associated with the cultures of South Asia, East Asia, the South Pacific, and Central and South America.
 In China and India, bamboo was used to hold up simple suspension bridges, either by making cables of split bamboo or twisting whole culms of sufficiently pliable bamboo together.
 One such bridge in the area of Qian-Xian is referenced in writings dating back to 960 AD and may have stood since as far back as the third century BC, due largely to continuous maintenance.

-Bamboo has also long been used as scaffolding; the practice has been banned in China for buildings over six stories, but is still in continuous use for skyscrapers in Hong Kong.
-In the Philippines, the nipa hut is a fairly typical example of the most basic sort of housing where bamboo is used; the walls are split and woven bamboo, and bamboo slats and poles may be used as its support.
+Bamboo has also long been used as scaffolding; the practice has been banned in mainland China for buildings over six stories, but is still in continuous use for skyscrapers in Hong Kong.

+In the Philippines, the bahay kubo (also known as the "nipa hut") is a fairly typical example of traditional housing where bamboo is extensively used; the walls are split and woven bamboo known as amakan, bamboo poles may be used as structural posts and beams, the flooring can be made from split bamboo planks (overlaid with woven banig mats), and the roof can be made from halved bamboo sections known as kalaka.
+Many of these elements are deliberately light and permeable, allowing air to enter and circulate.
+Traditionally, bamboo structures in the Philippines are put together without nails, relying on fitted joints and bamboo pegs.

 In Japanese architecture, bamboo is used primarily as a supplemental and/or decorative element in buildings such as fencing, fountains, grates and gutters, largely due to the ready abundance of quality timber.

 In parts of India, bamboo is used for drying clothes indoors, both as a rod high up near the ceiling to hang clothes on, and as a stick wielded with acquired expert skill to hoist, spread, and to take down the clothes when dry.
 It is also commonly used to make ladders, which apart from their normal function, are also used for carrying bodies in funerals.
 In Maharashtra, the bamboo groves and forests are called Veluvana, the name velu for bamboo is most likely from Sanskrit, while vana means forest.
 Furthermore, bamboo is also used to create flagpoles.

 In Central and South America, bamboo has formed an essential part of the construction culture.
 Vernacular forms of housing such as bahareque have developed that use bamboo in highly seismic areas.
 When well-maintained and in good condition, these have been found to perform surprisingly well in earthquakes.